icemanind/Basice/README.md

     30 INPUT NAME$
     40 PRINT "WELL HELLO, " + NAME$

+#### GOTO
+Basice supports the `GOTO` statement.
+This statement causes program execution to jump to another line in the program.
+Here is an example:

+    10 CLS
+    20 PRINT "HELLO ";
+    30 GOTO 50
+    40 PRINT "THIS LINE WILL NEVER EXECUTE!"
+    50 PRINT "WORLD!!!"

+The program will print `HELLO WORLD!!!`.
+This is because line 30 jumps to line 50 and line 40 is never executed.

+#### GOSUB / RETURN
+Basice also has the `GOSUB` statement.
+This statement is like the `GOTO` statement, except, you can use `RETURN` to jump back to the `GOSUB` command and execution resumes where it left off.
+Here is an example:

+    10 CLS
+    20 PRINT "HELLO ";
+    30 GOSUB 60
+    40 PRINT "THIS LINE WILL EXECUTE AFTER GOSUB RETURNS!"
+    50 END
+    60 PRINT "WORLD!!!"
+    70 RETURN

+This program will print `HELLO `, then jump to line 60 and print `WORLD!!!`, then it will return and execution will start back at line 40 and print `THIS LINE WILL EXECUTE AFTER GOSUB RETURNS!`.

+## Functions
+#### INKEY$()
-In addition to `INPUT`,  Basice also has an `INKEY$` function.
+In addition to `INPUT`,  Basice also has an `INKEY$()` function.
 This function checks to see if a key has been pressed.
 If it has, it returns the pressed key.
 If no key was pressed, then it returns a value of zero.
 Here is an example:

     10 CLS
     20 PRINT "PRESS A KEY"